roc-lang/roc/TUTORIAL.md

     ]
     imports []
 ```
-This in particular is from the parser example in the examples section.

-This says that the current .roc file is an *interface module* as it begins with 'interface' keyword.
+This says that the current .roc file is an *interface module* as it begins with the 'interface' keyword.
-The 'Parser.core' means that this file is in a package 'Parser' and the module is 'core'
+We are naming this *interface* module, when we write 'interface Parser.Core'.
+It means that this file is in
+a package 'Parser' and the module is 'core'.
-The next line lists the defs being exposed to other modules to use.
+When we write `exposes [Parser, ParseResult, ....]`, it specifies the definitions, functions we
+want to *"expose"* or make them importable from other modules.
 The final line is where we import defs from other modules

 Now lets import this in an *app module*: